How to Minimize Downtime During a WordPress Migration

 Have a Maintenance Page Ready

-If downtime occurs during the migration, make sure to display a maintenance mode page for your visitors.
+If downtime occurs during the migration, ensure that a maintenance mode page is displayed to your visitors.
 This page should reassure users that your website is temporarily unavailable but will be back online shortly.
-Include contact information or social media links so users can reach you if needed, helping maintain communication and trust during the downtime.

 Explore: Best WordPress Maintenance Mode Plugins